codeforgoodmit/heartify/README.md

-# hackmit-hackify
+# heartify
-Hackify your Facebook profile picture!
+Heartify your Facebook profile picture!

+A fork of hackmit-hackify [repository url](https://github.com/techx/hackmit-hackify) with some small modifications to suit codeforgood.
+Credit is heartily given to our friends on the hackmit team.